Commission de Surveillance du Secteur Financier: Investor protection

 The CSSF is directly responsible for investor protection related queries.
 As part of the FIN-NET program, the CSSF is the sole recourse for investors who seek compensation or handling of complaints.
 Unlike some jurisdictions, there is no separate or independent ombudsman.
 There have been a number of high-profile cases, including Madoff, where the CSSF's ability to handle customer complaints has come into question.
 To date, the general response has been unsatisfactory and there are increasing concerns over the capabilities of the CSSF to carry out their duties effectively.
 With a prime role to market the financial sector, a direct conflict is often observed between protecting investors and regulating/promoting an orderly financial market.
 LuxAlpha (Madoff), Landsbanki, and others have failed to recover any investor monies, despite investor outcry and complaints.
-In the matter of LFP I SICAV, the directors launched a gross negligence civil complaint against the CSSF in October 2020, holding them responsible for €100 million of losses in 4 sub-funds identified as Ponzi schemes.
+In the matter of LFP I SICAV, the directors, through specialist financial investigation firm Intel Suisse, launched a gross negligence civil complaint against the CSSF in October 2020, holding them responsible for €100 million of losses in 4 sub-funds identified as Ponzi schemes.